Please enter a destination

 After breakfast begin your day of sightseeing with a visit to the weekend market to see local people selling and purchasing their staples.
 The market also has a few souvenir shops for visitors.
 Then embark on a drive 12 km north of Thimphu where you will participate in an hour long hike to Cheri Monastery.
 There will be enough time for individual contemplation, journaling, meditating, etc while visiting the monastery.
 Later, drive back to the hotel or to a local restaurant for lunch.
 In the afternoon observe traditional paper making from Daphnia and Edgeworthia shrub, and have a chance to purchase some beautiful writing sets from the factory.
 Next, visit the Handicraft Bazaar, a new project initiated by the Government that promotes locally produced handicrafts.
 Buy stunning kiras which can be used as bed covers or wall decoration, jewelry and much more.
 Finally, visit Memorial Chorten built in 1974 to honor the memory of Late King Jigme Dorji Wangchuk, popularly known as the Father of Modern Bhutan.
 A multi-storied Stupa will introduce you to the vitality of Tantric Buddhism.
 Finish up back at your hotel.

-Sit in today on a lecture on Buddhism and Bhutanese Culture.
+Sit in today on a lecture on Buddhism.
 Learn about contemporary Buddhism in Bhutan, and have a chance to participate in a Q&A session with various expert lecturers.
-You will heat people speak on architecture, astrology or local writings.
-Also hear from an expert on GNH (Gross National Happiness) which is the famous local development policy.
-The lecture will last 1-2 hours.
+Such lectures are not spiritual lectures but with philosophic content.

 After an early breakfast in Thimphu, you will drive up to Dochu-la pass (3,088m/10,130ft) stopping briefly to take in the view and admire the chortens, Mani walls, and prayer flags which decorate the highest point on the road.
 If skies are clear, the high Himalayan peaks towards the northeast will be revealed in all of their glory.
 On a clear day, the following peaks can be seen from this pass (left to right): Masagang (7,158m), Tsendegang (6,960m), Terigang (7,060m), Jejegangphugang (7,158m), Kangphugang (7,170m), Zongaphugang (7,060m) a table mountain that dominates the isolated region of Lunana, and finally, Gangkar Puensum, the highest peak in Bhutan at 7,497m.